SMS Goeben: 1915

 On 1 May, Yavuz sailed to the Bay of Beikos in the Bosphorus after the Russian fleet bombarded the fortifications at the mouth of the Bosphorus.
 Around 7 May, Yavuz sortied from the Bosphorus in search of Russian ships as far as Sevastopol, but found none.
 Running short on main gun ammunition, she did not bombard Sevastopol.
 While returning on the morning of 10 May, Yavuz's lookouts spotted two Russian pre-dreadnoughts, Tri Sviatitelia and Panteleimon, and she opened fire.
 Within the first ten minutes she had been hit twice, although she was not seriously damaged.
-Admiral Souchon disengaged and headed for the Bosphorus, pursued by Russian light forces.
+Souchon disengaged and headed for the Bosphorus, pursued by Russian light forces.
 Later that month two of the ship's 15 cm guns were taken ashore for use there, and the four 8.8 cm guns in the aft superstructure were removed at the same time.
 Four 8.8 cm anti-aircraft were installed on the aft superstructure by the end of 1915.

 On 18 July, Midilli struck a mine; the ship took on some 600 LT of water and was no longer able to escort coal convoys from Zonguldak to the Bosphorus.
 Yavuz was assigned to the task, and on 10 August she escorted a convoy of five coal transports, along with Hamidiye and three torpedo boats.
 During transit, the convoy was attacked by the Russian submarine Tyulen, which sank one of the colliers.
 The following day, Tyulen and another submarine tried to attack Yavuz as well, though they were unable to reach a firing position.
 Two Russian destroyers, Bystry and Pronzitelni, attacked a Turkish convoy escorted by Hamidiye and two torpedo boats on 5 September.
 Hamidiye's 15 cm guns broke down during combat, and the Turks summoned Yavuz, but she arrived too late: the Turkish colliers had already been beached to avoid capture by the Russian destroyers.

 On 21 September, Yavuz Sultan Selim was again sent out of the Bosphorus to drive off three Russian destroyers which had been attacking Turkish coal ships.
 Escort missions continued until 14 November, when the submarine Morzh nearly hit Yavuz with two torpedoes just outside the Bosphorus.
 Admiral Souchon decided the risk to the battlecruiser was too great, and suspended the convoy system.
 In its stead, only those ships fast enough to make the journey from Zonguldak to Constantinople in a single night were permitted; outside the Bosphorus they would be met by torpedo boats to defend them against the lurking submarines.
 By the end of the summer, the completion of two new Russian dreadnought battleships, Imperatritsa Mariya and Imperatritsa Ekaterina Velikaya, further curtailed Yavuz's activities.